Become a SRoL Volunteer

 - SRoL Newsletter: We would like to start doing a quarterly newsletter, put out each equinox to highlight the seasons upcoming news and plans as well as giving a recap on the past season.
 Loaded with pictures and fun facts about our program, our populations and our horses.

 - Are you a horse person?
 Maybe you can help us spread the word in the NJ horse world about what horses are capable of doing for trauma survivors?
-Support from the local horse community is something we are always working on and nurturing.
+Support from the local horse community is something strive to increase and nurture.
 We seek sponsors, donors, and support.
-Even collecting used but good shape tack & show apparel can help SRoL in that Horsemen’s Outlet will sell it for us on consignment.
+Always accepting good condition used tack & show apparel which can help SRoL in that Horseman’s Outlet will sell it for us on consignment for a store credit which allows feed, supplements and supplies for the horses.
+Also accepted are gift cards/certificates to Tractor Supply, Belle Mead Coop, Horseman’s Outlet and Dover Saddlery.

 - Three main events annually:

-- Swing Into Spring Benefit Concert (Saturday closest to spring equinox – next: March 20th, 2016)
+- Swing Into Spring Benefit Concert or Comedy Night (Saturday closest to spring equinox – next: “Comedy Night” March 20th, 2016)

-- Spring Open House, Demo & Fundraiser (usually a Sunday in June – only event where public can come to the farm and meet The Herd and “see” what they do.
-This year is June 14th, 2016)
+- Spring Open House, Demo & Fundraiser (annually on a Sunday in mid June – only time during the year where general public is invited to the farm to meet The Herd and “see” what they do.
+Family friendly with games, prizes, catering truck, 4 EAP participatory demos, gift auction, live music and more…

-- Fall Event (Dinner, Golf or?)…This is in process – 2016 will be our first indoor fall event.
+- Fall Gala Dinner Event…This is in process – 2017 will be our first indoor fall event.

 Employer Rewards for Volunteers & Nonprofits